Lessons for co-producing research with affected communities

 Rosalind McCollum is senior research associate at Liverpool School of Tropical Medicine.

-Liverpool School of Tropical Medicine is shortlisted for International Collaboration of the Year at the Times Higher Education Awards 2024 #THEAwards.
-A full list of shortlisted candidates can be found here
+Liverpool School of Tropical Medicine was the winner of International Collaboration of the Year at the Times Higher Education Awards 2024 #THEAwards.
+A full list of shortlisted candidates can be found here.

 If you would like advice and insight from academics and university staff delivered direct to your inbox each week, sign up for the Campus newsletter.